marioalonsorodriguezv/Assignment3/Readme.md

 1.
 2.

+Research Topic: Effects of income inequality on the environment.

 We have merged the datasets and performed some basic descriptive and inferential statistics.

+The purpose has been to see the relationship between income inequality and the environment.
+GINI Coefficient is an important variable that measures income inequality while carbon emissions can be used to measure the effect on environment.
+We have put these two variables to see the effect on our model.